Centre for Local History

 The Sneyds of Keele

-The journal Staffordshire Studies, now in its 20th Volume (see link for details) is published annually by the Centre for Local History.
+The journal Staffordshire Studies, now in its 20th Volume is published annually by the Centre for Local History.
 It covers all aspects of the history of the historic county of Staffordshire, including the parts of the south of the county transferred to the West Midlands in 1974.
 Articles, all other contributions and editorial correspondence should be addressed to the editor, Staffordshire Studies, Centre for Local History, University of Keele, Keele, Staffordshire, ST5 5BG.

 Dr Ian Atherton

 Price: All Staffordshire Studies publications are published annually on subscription at a cost of £9 for individuals, £11 for institutions, one-off sales and overseas subscribers.
 Postage and packing is extra.

 For enquiries about subscription or one-off purchases, please contact Staffordshire Studies, Room CM0.25, Claus Moser Research Centre, Keele University, Keele, Staffordshire, ST5 5BG.
 Tel: 01782 733200.

 - Water Mills of the Borough of Newcastle, Edited by George Riley - OUT OF STOCK